July 4th in 80s History

 * Sharon Was Ozzie’s Manager at the Time

-Still Married and Have 3 Children
+Still Married With 3 Children

 Fun Fact!